 The SDL Advanced Certificate component is integrated within 13 existing courses in the Ed.D.
-Program, and 1 district-level leadership internship.
+Program, and one 3-credit district level internship (DEXL 723).
 The courses were specifically chosen to provide a sequence that addresses the district-level knowledge, skills, and experiences that will prepare persons holding building-level certification to apply their knowledge and skills to the district level.

-DEXL-701 Doctoral Studies Seminar
+DEXL-701 Doctoral Studies Seminar (3)